Demonstrations on Campus

 E. Parades or Marches on Campus

 Demonstrations in the form of parades or campus marches on streets and campus walkways may be conducted with specific advance approval of route and time.
 An application for approval must be submitted to the Center for Student Involvement at least four (4) weeks in advance of the event, whenever possible.
 The Center for Student Involvement will notify and make arrangements with the Harper College Police Department to ensure the safety and security of the campus and participants.
-In the event a request is denied, an appeal may be made to the Dean of Student Affairs who shall respond promptly to any such appeal.
+In the event a request is denied, an appeal may be made to the Dean Of Students who shall respond promptly to any such appeal.

 F. College Procedures for Responding to Disruptive Demonstrations